 Life unfortunately doesn’t always go the way we plan.
 It is important to be flexible and adapt as obstacles and changes come our way.

 Therefore, just as water retains no constant shape, so in warfare, there are no constant conditions.The Art Of War

 Learning to be flexible and change as things in your life change is an incredibly valuable skill.
-By learning not to give up when things get harder and seeing every challenge as a lesson to learn that will improve your life, will guide you towards achieving your goals.
+Learning not to give up when things get harder and seeing every challenge as a lesson to learn that will improve your life, will guide you toward achieving your goals.

 While The Art Of War was written from a battle perspective, it is just as relevant today as it was when Sun Tzu was alive.
 It teaches us how to effectively tackle everyday problems such as bad habits, difficult relationships, business challenges, etc. It is definitely a must-read for anyone who wants to take control of their life and their circumstances.
 Download The Art Of War PDF book free here.

 More Free Classic PDF Books to Inspire You: